edwinacunav/hiddenchest/README.md

 * Sprites now support grayed out and sepia colored versions of their bitmaps!
 Use a boolean (true or false) to toggle the color effect.
     - `gray_out = boolean`
     - `turn_sepia = boolean`
+    - `invert_colors = boolean`
     - `grayed_out?` - In case you need to verify this via script call
-    * `sepia?` - In case you need to verify this via script call
+    - `sepia?` - In case you need to verify this via script call
+    - `colors_inverted?` - In case you need to verify if they were inverted already
 * Use the `module_accessor` method to create module methods, getters and setters all in one!
 Example: module_attr_accessor :meow will create the self.meow and self.meow=(value) methods in a single step.
 Its setter and getter are `module_writer` and `module_reader` respectively.
 * The Scripts module allows you to store a Ruby string or symbol as a script ID via Scripts << :script_name.
 Once it has been stored there, you can call its methods, i.e. Scripts.all or Scripts.include?(:script_name) to access the Scripts IDs Array and confirm if it has been included respectively.
 * Font class now lets you use its `underline` and `strikethrough` or `strikethru` options the same way you used `bold` or `italic`.